Ryukhin/writing-samples/documentation-style-guide.md

 ---
 title: "Documentation Style Guide"
-labels: docs, documentation, writing, reviewing, style, format, Tibber file name: 'documentation-style-guide.md'
+labels: docs, documentation, writing, reviewing, style, format file name: 'documentation-style-guide.md'
-path: /docs/integration/contributing/
-description: "Learn more about Riot documentation styles and usage."
+description: "Learn more about documentation styles and usage."
 ---

 This guide provides style, usage, and Markdown information to write, edit, and submit content to the Riot Platform Docs Portal.